|Daniel Wayne Rinn||Curriculum Vitae|

 PUBLIC HUMANITIES AND COMMUNITY-ENGAGED PROJECTS

-- Co-Principal Investigator, Assessment of Community-Engaged Teaching Practices, Rochester Center for Community Leadership and the Center for Excellence in Teaching and Learning, University of Rochester, May 2019 — present.
+- Co-Principal Investigator, Assessment of Community-Engaged Teaching Practices, Rochester Center for Community Leadership and the Center for Excellence in Teaching and Learning, University of Rochester, May 2019 — September 2020.

 - Consulting Scholar to the Museum Association of New York for Water/Ways, a Smithsonian Institution, Museum on Main Street Traveling Exhibition, August 2018 — July 2020.